Camera Obscura and World of Illusions is perhaps Edinburgh’s oldest visitor attraction, entertaining visitors since 1853.

 The show is included in the regular Camera Obscura ticket.

-What’s the best time for the Camera Obscura show?
+Best time for Camera Obscura show

-Camera Obscura show has limited capacity, and slots get allocated on a first-come-first-served basis.
+The Camera Obscura show has limited capacity, and slots get allocated on a first-come-first-served basis.

 It is better to arrive early in the day to avoid last-minute disappointment.